Star Trek: Thine Own Self

 The Dirac‘s cutting beam flashed, but then the enormous field of exotic particles enveloped the ship, neutralising its energy.

-The tentacle structure absorbs the beam.
-Then it swallowed the entire USS Dirac.
+The tentacle-structure absorbed the cutting beam.
+Then it engulfed and swallowed the entire USS Dirac as if it was made of jello.
 One moment the Dirac was manoeuvring in space.
-The next, it was dormant within the exotic matter structure of the tentacle.
+The next, it was dormant, consumed and locked within the exotic matter structure of the tentacle.

 Barclay, at his station, whispered, “Mother of God.”